chris-wood/chris-wood.github.io/_posts/2015-5-30-Staying-Fresh.md

 to restart from scratch.

 This doesn't even address the problem of emerging technologies, techniques, or practices.
-The professional software community seems to be intensly focused on web development.
+The professional software community seems to be intensely focused on web development.
 The rate at which new frameworks spawn is astonishing, and it seems almost infeasible to stay up to date as a student with other priorities.
 How can I justify spending time learning the Meteor.JS or Ionic frameworks when